mrbing47/print/README.md

 -   ### Indexes

 Sometimes the order of passed elements does not match their order in the string.
-Use Indexed starting from **`0`** and the function will place the string from `left to right` as if they are in array.
+Use Indexes starting from **`0`** and the function will replace the passed Strings or Data from `left to right` as if they are in array.

 -   ### Keys

-You can also pass `keys` with between the `{}` and then pass the JS Object to with the same keys and their values.
-Values will be evaluated from `left to right`.
+You can also pass valid JS `keys` between the `{}` and then pass the JS Object to with the same keys and their values.
+Values will be overridden from `left to right`.

 -   ### Arrays

 Pass the array rather together rather than passing the parameters individually.
-The values are extracted and sorted out in 2 portions, ie. Strings and Numbers; and Objects.
-The Strings are then added from `left to right` and `top to bottom` row if the array is nested.
+The values are extracted from the array and sorted out in 2 portions, ie. Strings and Numbers; and Objects.
+The Strings are then added from `left to right`.
 The Objects are evaluated in the same way.

 <br>